glynnbird/couchsnapshot/README.md

 ## How does it work?

 The _couchsnapshot_ utility simply takes a copy of the winning revisions of each document in a database by consuming a databases's changes feed.
-The data is stored in a local LevelDB database - one LevelDB database per snapshot.
+The data is stored in a local LevelDB database - one LevelDB database per snapshot, where each key/value pair represents each document.
 Additional data such as the last sequence number and timestamp is added to each database.

-LevelDB was chosen because it is fast and can keep up with the CouchDB changes feed.
-The data is compressed at rest making the snapshots nice and small.
+LevelDB was chosen because it is fast enough to keep up with the CouchDB changes feed and the data is compressed at rest making the snapshots nice and small.
 The LevelDB database is optimised for retrieval of documents by id, nothing else.

 To recover a document by id, the LevelDB snapshot databases are interrogated in turn for a matching document (there may be several versions of the same document across the snapshots reflecting different document revisions over time).
 The snapshots are interrogated in newest-to-oldest order.

+To recover an entire database, the snapshots are interrogated in reverse (so newest to oldest) outputing each document but taking care to ensure that each document only appears once.
+A temporary LevelDB is used to keep track of document ids already processed.